KasparEtter/ef1p/pages/email/email.md

 When delivering an email, an outgoing mail server which supports MTA-STS checks whether it has a non-expired policy for the domain after the `@` symbol in the recipient’s email address.
 If this is not the case, it queries for a `TXT` record at the `_mta-sts` subdomain of this domain.
-An MTA-STS record is a semicolon-separated list of key-value pairs encoded in [ASCII](#character-encoding), where the keys and values are separated by an equals sign.
+An MTA-STS record is a semicolon-separated list of key-value pairs [encoded in ASCII](#character-encoding), where the keys and values are separated by an equals sign.
 MTA-STS records have [two required fields](https://datatracker.ietf.org/doc/html/rfc8461#section-3.1):
 - `v`: The version of the MTA-STS standard.
-  This field has to come first and the only supported value is `STSv1` at the moment.
+  This field has to come first, and the only supported value is `STSv1` at the moment.
 - `id`: A unique identifier for the domain's current MTA-STS policy.
   It consists of at least 1 and at most 32 letters and digits.